devsacti/OperatingSystem/README.md

 Server = (Linux OS + HW) or ...

-Server can be regarded as 'remote pc'
+Server can be regarded as 'remote public computer' that many persons use.

 let's start at this point!

 ## Operating System of Server
 (TO ME) OS is base layer of Middleware,Runtime that supports Web-App works